 Welcome to the exciting experience of being a mentor teacher!
 The Southern Utah University College of Education sincerely appreciates your willingness to supervise our teacher candidates.
 The information and suggestions which follow will help you as a mentor teacher.
 Mentor teachers are encouraged to suggest additions, revisions, and deletions to the information presented in this handbook.
-Please send these to the Program Specialist over Field Placement in the Field Placement Office.
+Please send these to the Field Services Director.

 Student Teaching is the culmination of both the Elementary and Secondary Education programs.
 The primary goal of the student teaching experience is to provide the teacher candidate with the opportunity of applying effective teaching practices and behaviors under the guidance of an experienced and qualified mentor teacher and university supervisor.

 The mentor teacher is perhaps the most influential person in the teacher candidate’s student teaching experience.
 Research indicates that the mentor teacher can be the most important factor in determining a teacher candidate’s future success as a classroom teacher.
 The attitudes, teaching styles, sense of teamwork, and positive feedback that mentor teachers exhibit during student teaching are among the essential elements of a successful student teaching experience.

 Being a successful mentor teacher takes time, effort, and skill.
 It is an extremely important responsibility, one which cannot be fulfilled by turning a teacher candidate loose to “sink or swim.”
 It is the wish of the university and cooperating school districts that you are present with the teacher candidate as much as possible so you can provide regular feedback to help the teacher candidate be effective in the classroom.
 This will also give you the opportunity to provide one-on-one assistance to the students in your classroom.

 Criteria for Selecting Mentor Teachers

 - A Mentor Teacher must have three years or more of current teaching experience.